yanni00/tymovies-frontend/README.md

 TYMovies-DB front end application made using The Movie Database API.
 Built with react.
 Not endorsed or certified from TMDb.
 Try it out here: https://tymovie-db.herokuapp.com/

+Some of the stuff used:

+react
+knock gem
+rack-cors gem
+sass-rails gem
+bcrypt gem
+pry-rails
+pry-byebug

+rails 5.2.4
+ruby 2.4.1

+# Getting Started

+install packages in tymoviedb-frontend

+npm install

+Run the server

+npm install

+run the backend

+cd into tymoviedb-server

+run rails s

+TMdb api documentation can be found at: https://developers.themoviedb.org/3/getting-started